TrendFact: A Benchmark Towards Hotspot Perception in Automatic Fact-Checking: Conclusion

 \section{Conclusion}

-In this paper, we introduce TrendFact, the first hotspot perception fact-checking benchmark for evaluation of fact verification, evidence retrieval, and explanation generation tasks.
-It comprises 7,643 challenging samples and an evidence library containing 66,217 entities through a rigorous data construct process.
-We also propose two novel metrics, ECS and HCPI, to assess the explanation generation and hotspot perception capability of fact-chekcing systems.
-In addition, we present FactISR, a method designed to enhance the fact-checking capabilities of RLMs.
-Experimental results demonstrate that TrendFact poses challenges to numerous advanced LLMs, RLMs, and automated fact-checking methods, while FactISR effectively improves RLMs performance.
+In this paper, we introduce TrendFact, the first benchmark capable of evaluating HPA and all fact-checking tasks.
+It comprises 7,643 challenging samples with an evidence library containing 366,634 entities through a rigorous construction process.
+We also propose two novel metrics, ECS and HCPI, to assess the explanation reliability and HPA of automatic fact-checking (AFC) systems.
+In addition, we present FactISR framework to enhance the HPA and computational efficiency for RLMs-served checking systems.
+Experimental results demonstrate that TrendFact poses challenges to existing AFC methods, while FactISR effectively improves overall performance.